What is a fundamental ethical responsibility of researchers regarding participant consent?

 Test your knowledge of criminal justice research methods with flashcards and multiple-choice questions.
 Each question comes with hints and explanations.
 Prepare to ace your exam!

-The fundamental ethical responsibility of researchers regarding participant consent centers on ensuring truthful disclosure and protection from harm.
-This principle is rooted in the ethical guidelines of research involving human subjects, which mandate that researchers provide potential participants with clear, comprehensive information about the nature of the study, including its purpose, procedures, potential risks, and benefits.
+A fundamental ethical responsibility of researchers regarding participant consent is ensuring truthful disclosure and protection from harm.
+This principle is central to ethical research practices and is rooted in the guidelines provided by ethical review boards.
+Researchers must provide potential participants with clear and comprehensive information about the study, including its purpose, methodologies, potential risks, and benefits, enabling individuals to make informed decisions about their participation.

 Subscribe